vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 - Accept the Base Image License.
 Run `az vm image terms show --publisher vmware-inc --offer tkg-capi --plan k8s-1dot20dot5-ubuntu-2004`.
 The output should contain `"accepted": true`.
 The full procedure is provided here: [Accept the Base Image License](azure-mgmt/#accept-the-base-image-license)
 - If you plan to use an existing VNET, see [Reference for Azure account](ref-azure). <!--change this-->

 - (Optional) Create an SSH keypair.
-For more information, see
+For more information, see [](azure-mgmt/#a-idssh-keya-create-an-ssh-key-pair-optional)
+- If you are using an existing Network Security Group, see the guidelines [Create an SSH Key Pair](ref-azure/#a-idnsgsa-network-security-groups-on-azure).
 ## <a id="tkg-app"></a> Register Tanzu Community Edition as an Azure Client App

 Tanzu Community Edition manages Azure resources as a registered client application that accesses Azure through a service principal account.